DSCI-310-2023/Predicting-Heart-Disease-Severity/README.md

 From there you can follow steps 5-7 of the [docker image instructions](#run-using-dockerhub-image).

+*If you wish to re-run the above steps run `make clean` in the jupyter terminal first to clear any files generated from the above steps.*

 ### Run without Docker

 1. Clone this GitHub repository onto your local computer using : `git clone <past-HTTPS/SSH-here>` into your terminal.